nubot-nudt/NuBot_Rescue_Gazebo/README.md

 >/Reference_File/threadpool-0_2_5-src.zip

 This is a library pakage that may be needed during compilation.
 Just install it to the system.
+（copy /boost/threadpool.hpp & threadpool/ to /usr/include/boost/ or /usr/local/include/boost/)
+`sudo cp boost/threadpool.hpp /usr/include/boost/threadpool.hpp`
+`sudo cp -r boost/threadpool/ /usr/include/boost/threadpool/`

 >/gazebo_description

 The modle of robot & obstacles in the environment, including ".sdf" & ".world" file.

->/Pumbaa_Msg
+>/nubot_msgs

 The self defined ROS message for Pumbaa control.